 On the subject of a natural way to remove artery plaque we have heard anecdotally of a mix of proteolytic enzymes Nattokinase and Serrapeptase working well to reduce arterial plaque and lower blood pressure.

-You can take some positive steps to remove artery plaque naturally for example lose weight, eat foods that contain less cholesterol, get regular exercise, these proactive steps will help in prevention of further plaque building up, but it is doubtful if it will remove any existing plaque.
+You can take some positive steps to remove artery plaque naturally for example lose weight, eat foods that contain less cholesterol, get regular exercise.

 By focusing on weight loss, increasing your exercise activity eating less cholesterol-rich foods are all steps you can take to reduce plaques, but these steps won’t remove existing plaques.